-Instrument/Equipment Core/Facility: Light Microscope Imaging Facility on Science Hill
+Instrument/equipment Core/facility: Light Microscope Imaging Facility on Science Hill

 Zeiss Lightsheet Z.1 Microscope